-Compared to the rest of the San Antonio market, the Midtown submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the San Antonio market, the Midtown submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 5 listings have been posted online, which means new availabilities are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 14 listings have come on the market, which means listings most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 64% of the available space in the Midtown are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,750 sqft.
-Most buildings in this market are around 2 floors.
-Most buildings in this market were built in 1930 and are Class B.
+The standard measurement for office space in this area is around 1,180 sqft.
+Most buildings in this area are around 2 stories.
+Most buildings in this area were built in 1950 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Midtown occupants.
-Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.
+Professional services is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Midtown folk.
+Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.